 Millennials are constantly choosing perks and culture over paychecks.
 While accepting a job offer, they look at the complete job profile and company culture.
 They have incredibly high expectations from their employee experience.
 They want to feel connected to the work they do and also to the organization they work for.

 Organizations must take the necessary actions to build an engaged workforce.
 They should constantly update and improve their policies and practices with the best trends around the globe.

 Career Growth Opportunities

-Millennials are extremely career oriented and they are always looking at the bigger picture.
-With every job-experience, they want to learn, grow and evolve.
-They are terrified of the word stagnant and they want to have a progressive career trajectory.
+Millennials are highly career-oriented, and they are always looking at the bigger picture.
+With every job experience, they want to learn, grow and evolve.
+They are terrified of the word stagnant, and they want to have a progressive career trajectory.
 They are also “job-hoppier” than baby boomers.

 Employers must be ready to facilitate career growth opportunities to retain millennial employees.

 Companies should maintain a culture of transparency and fairness.
 Rewards and recognition efforts should be made more visible.